Patient education: Preventing severe infection after splenectomy (Beyond the Basics)

 WHAT IS SEPSIS?

-Sepsis is a severe and potentially life-threatening condition in which infection-causing bacteria spread throughout the bloodstream and/or tissues.
+Sepsis is a severe and potentially life-threatening condition in which infection-causing bacteria spread throughout the bloodstream and/or tissues and impair normal body functions.
 In people whose spleen is removed or does not function properly, the most common cause of sepsis is infection with a bacterium called Streptococcus pneumoniae, also known as the pneumococcus.
-(See "Patient information: Pneumonia in adults (Beyond the Basics)".)
+(See "Patient education: Pneumonia in adults (Beyond the Basics)".)

 Symptoms of sepsis — In people without a spleen or with abnormal spleen function, symptoms of sepsis may develop quickly following a minor infection, such as a respiratory tract infection.
-Early symptoms of a respiratory infection can include throat or chest pain, coughing, ear pain, or sinus pain and congestion.
+Early symptoms of a respiratory infection can include throat or chest pain, coughing, ear pain, or sinus pain and congestion, sometimes accompanied initially by low-grade fever.

 In other cases, sepsis develops abruptly without any early symptoms.
 Symptoms can become severe quickly.
 People without a functional spleen should begin antibiotic treatment and seek medical care at the earliest sign or symptom of sepsis (see 'Antibiotics for fever' below), including the following: